-I have been supported in the past few years by writing coach Annalisa Parent and the members of the Writing Gym.
-I have also joined a local U3A writers' group that we have named the Whittlesey Wordsmiths.
-We have already self-published two books of our own writings.
+I've been supported in the past few years by writing coach Annalisa Parent and the members of the Writing Gym.
+I also joined a local U3A writers' group that we've named the Whittlesey Wordsmiths.
+We've already self-published four books of our own writings.

 These days I spend my time split between reading, writing, working on my computer, helping my mother, and looking for teaching and software opportunities.